kmoe/fizzbuzz/README.md

 # fizzbuzz
 Fizzbuzz in as many languages as I can manage.
+All written by me.

 I'll favour quick, naïve implementations at first, then expand my collection to include more generalised examples.
 My aim is to display the character of each language in an idiomatic simple piece of code.